 Mark C. Thompson’s One Best Question

 Mark Thompson, founder of Sir Richard Branson’s entrepreneurship centres, New York Times bestselling author and executive coach, shares his go-to question for unleashing possibilities and potential in others.
 He explains how it makes an emotional connection and also supports rational goal-setting.
-You won’t want to miss this episode of The Coaching Habit.

 - Success Built to Last: Creating a Life That Matters, by Jerry Porras, Stewart Emery and Mark Thompson